Aviation Human Factors Practitioner

 Crown Consulting, Inc.

 I have watched the human factors discipline evolve as an applied science within aviation.
 At first, human factors was about fitting humans into specific cockpits.
-Later we began to focus on those "life stressors" that could distract a pilot and ultimately cause a mishap.
-The infusion of Total Quality Management and airlines?
-Cockpit Resource Management Principles into military flight operations continued to fuel the evolution towards a user-centered environment.
+Later, we began to focus on those "life stressors" that could distract a pilot and ultimately cause a mishap.
+The infusion of total quality management and airlines?
+Cockpit resource management principles into military flight operations continued to fuel the evolution towards a user-centered environment.
 Nonetheless, the issue of pilot error remained.
-As the Marine Corps? aviation safety director, I noted that during Desert Shield/Storm, once again, more aircraft crashed avoiding suspected enemy fire than were shot down.
-As I reviewed mishap reports and sat on boards determining aviators suitability for continued flight duties, I was increasingly plagued with the conundrum of why highly trained, physically fit, well-disciplined aviators would end up flying their superbly maintained, perfectly functioning, state-of-the-art flying machines into the ground.
-In search of answers to this question I found myself enrolled in a terminal degree program in Human Factors Psychology.
+As the Marine Corps aviation safety director, I noted that during Desert Shield/Storm, once again, more aircraft crashed avoiding suspected enemy fire than were shot down.
+As I reviewed mishap reports and sat on boards determining aviator suitability for continued flight duties, I was increasingly plagued with the conundrum of why highly trained, physically fit, well-disciplined aviators would end up flying their superbly maintained, perfectly functioning, state-of-the-art flying machines into the ground.
+In search of answers to this question I found myself enrolled in a terminal degree program in human factors psychology.

 (Originally published in the September/October 2000 issue of Psychological Science Agenda, the newsletter of the APA Science Directorate.)